flashbots/flashbots-docs/docs/contribution-guide.md

 ## Contribution steps:

+**Step 1:**  Create a branch off of the staging branch

-**Step 1:** Add your changes to the staging branch as a PR
+**Step 2:** Add your desired changes to your branch
-- you can use yarn to visualize your edits of the docs locally
-    - yarn instructions are on the [readme of the repository](https://github.com/flashbots/docs#readme)
+- you can use yarn to visualize your edits of the docs locally, yarn instructions are on the [readme of the repository](https://github.com/flashbots/docs#readme)

+**Step 3:** Make a PR to the staging branch
 - once your PR is submitted, changes from your PR can be visualized thanks to Render
     - the render bot will comment a link on your PR others can use to look at the version of the staging-docs website with your PR implemented [eg.](https://github.com/flashbots/docs/pull/23)

-**Step 2:** Changes to staging branch (PRs) are reviewed and merged by *docs* admins
+**Step 4:** Changes to staging branch (PRs) are reviewed and merged by *docs* admins
 - after review, PRs are merged to the staging branch and your changes are now deployed live to the [staging docs website](https://docs-staging.flashbots.net/)

-**Step 3:** Once enough changes have been collected/time is right, staging branch is merged into main branch by *docs* admins
+**Step 5:** Once enough changes have been collected/time is right, staging branch is merged into main branch by *docs* admins
 - changes are now deployed live to the [docs website](https://docs.flashbots.net/)

 ## Docusaurus-specific considerations